What's Inside?

 Deflating Your Floating Chair

-2. Open the valve cap and press down on the center pin for the air valve.
-The pin will lock in the down position and let all of the air out.
-Let it sit for a few minutes while air flows out of the Floating Chair.
+Release the Air: Open the valve cap and press down on the valve pin (center pin).
+The pin will lock in the down position, allowing air to flow out freely.
+Let the Loons Nest sit for a few minutes as it fully deflates.

 Storing Your Floating Chair